Sport Fish Ecology Lab Members

 My research interests focus on the study of basic and applied ecology of freshwater and marine fisheries to understand linkages between ecological function and exploitation of populations by human activities.
 Fundamentally, I seek to explore how human activities can impact the reproductive ecology and behavior of fishes, ultimately translating findings into meaningful and effective conservation actions.

 I began working at the Natural History Survey in 1984, and after a short stint working on stream ecology projects, I joined the fish genetics laboratory working on the conservation of native fish populations.
 Over the years, my interests in fish and fisheries research have evolved to include the reproductive life history of centrachids, sustainable fisheries practices and management, and the impact humans have on sport fish populations.
 Many of the studies I am involved with focus on the effects of recreational fishing, including its impact on reproductive activities, reproductive success, recruitment, post-release behavior and survival.
 Another large area of focus is the long-term effect of fisheries management stocking practices and outbreeding depression in fish populations.
-In more recent years, I have worked on new methods for fisheries outreach and education, recognizing the need for scientist to engage with the natural resource constituents. http://wwx.inhs.illinois.edu/directory/show/juliec
+In more recent years, I have worked on new methods for fisheries outreach and education, recognizing the need for scientists to engage with the natural resource constituents. http://wwx.inhs.illinois.edu/directory/show/juliec

 Lynnette Miller-Ishmael, Data Coordinator